CiscoDevNet/Cisco-FSCOA/SD-WAN/readme.md

 You may deploy, automate, configure, lifecycle all Cisco Products with APIs via Concourse Pipelines using OCI build containers and concourse pipelines securely integrated with Hashicorp Vault - as well as any other Application in the world that has a CLI, API etc.

-All tooling accept Cisco Products are open source and free
+All tooling accept Cisco Products are open source and free and self managed - which gives you the freedom to update, upgrade any component at will and re-run pipeline to ensure code builds correctly

 Pipeline login command: